SlimeVR/SlimeVR-Docs-Site/components_breakdown.md

 {:toc}

 ### Wemos D1 Mini
 The Wemos D1 Mini is an ESP8266 dev board, it's basically a small computer which handles the thinking and WiFi connection.
 You can usually find these at around $2 each, and you need at least 5 of them ([aliexpress](https://www.aliexpress.com/wholesale?SearchText=D1+mini)).
+You can use a different microcontroller with the required specifications, however the documentation on other microcontrollers is not as comprehensive.
+If you decide to do this, please check the #diy channel in our [discord](https://discord.gg/SlimeVR) for more information.

 ### IMU (Inertial measurement unit)
 The SlimeVR system uses several IMUs in order to determine your current pose.
 While there are a handful of options the core choice is BNOs or MPUs (see <https://github.com/SlimeVR/SlimeVR-Tracker-ESP> for more).